Quick answer

 The digital infrastructure in Poland is well-developed — if you know which tools to set up and in what order.
 Most foreigners arrive in Kraków with the assumption that their existing apps and digital tools will cover everything.
 Some will.
 But Profil Zaufany, BLIK, and a Polish mobile number are prerequisites for a range of administrative processes that simply cannot be completed without them.
 This article covers what to set up, in what order, and why each one matters.

-The dependency chain runs: Polish mobile SIM first (available at the airport) → Polish bank account → Profil Zaufany via your bank → BLIK activated automatically → government services accessible.
-Each step enables the next.
+The dependency chain runs: Polish mobile SIM first (available at the airport) → Polish bank account → The setup sequence for Profil Zaufany is covered in The Official Government Processes Guide.
 Missing the SIM at airport arrival means a slower setup for everything downstream.

 Your Digital Priority List — First Week in Kraków